 Paraprofessionals are an important part of an educational team and can be very helpful in supporting a student with ASD to be successful in the school setting.
 According to the Virginia Department of Education (VDOE), a paraprofessional is a school employee who works under the supervision of a licensed staff member to assist in providing instruction, behavioral support, and other services to students and their families (Adapted from A.L.
 Pickett, Director for the National Resource Center for Paraprofessionals, City University of New York, 1997).

 Paraprofessionals in public schools today are performing a variety of duties, including implementing teacher planned instruction, implementing accommodations and modifications, collecting data, supervising students, providing behavioral support, and providing communication support.
 Because of the various roles paraprofessionals serve, and because of the increase in the population of students with ASD in Virginia, it is more important than ever for paraprofessionals to be prepared to support students with ASD in the school setting.
 Below you will find resources that can assist paraprofessionals in their work with students with ASD.

-The Council for Exception Children (CEC) describes the roles of paraprofessionals and provides professional development standards for paraprofessionals.
+The Council for Exceptional Children (CEC) describes the roles of paraprofessionals and provides professional development standards for paraprofessionals.

-The National Dissemination Center for Children with Disabilities, also known as NICHCY, provides information about the work of paraprofessionals and additional resources such as websites, books, and other documents that provide information on the roles of paraprofessionals, working collaboratively, and professional development resources.
+The National Dissemination Center for Children with Disabilities, also known as NICHCY, provides information about the work of paraprofessionals and additional resources such as websites, books, and other documents.

 The Center on Disability and Community Inclusion at the University of Vermont provides references related to paraprofessionals as well as some full-text articles.